DanelahLA/YouTube-Video-Overviews/Fall Secret Path Video Creation Overview.md

 #### Path Section 2 - Run, Gun & Slide
-PSS - Amino Acid (Green) Sedative (Yellow) Hardener (Blue) Enemies of note: Screaming Infected and Parasitic Infected/Abomination
+PSS - Amino Acid (Green) Sedative (Yellow) Hardener (Blue) Enemies of note: Screaming Infected and Parasitic Infected/Abomination Screen Info: 1 from team, maybe 4 going down the path?

 * Parasitic Infected: Must be meleed off by your teammates.
 You CAN run and shoot while one is attached to you
 * Option 1: (More Mastery, Takes away from End-Time)